Ways fashion is becoming more sustainable

 4. Rent an outfit

-Another idea gaining supporters is the application of the rental model to fashion.
+Another idea gaining supporters in terms of ways fashion is becoming more sustainable is the application of the rental model to fashion.
 And it makes a lot of sense – as a means of reducing individual expenditure without compromising the ability to express yourself through your outfits.

 After all, in terms of big occasions, many men already rent suits.
 Extending the model from weddings to other high-profile parties or functions means high-end fashion can be an affordable treat which won’t then moulder in a closet (how often do most people even have appropriate opportunities to dress up to that degree?)